mory2154/Supervised_learning_projects/README.md

  ## Project 3: Regression Models Evaluations
  The aim of this workbook is to provide practice with metrics specifically related to regression problems.
 To this end, we will use the Boston Housing dataset.

+## Improving a model with Grid Search
+In this mini-lab, we'll fit a decision tree model to some sample data.
+This initial model will overfit heavily.
+Then we'll use Grid Search to find better parameters for this model, to reduce the overfitting.